Alapan-10/myWorks/README.md

 # myWorks
 I've no idea what i'm doin'

-Just a collection of all kinds of stuffs I try out. \n Eventually, trying to figure out what's good for me
+Just a collection of all kinds of stuffs I try out.

+Eventually, trying to figure out what's good for me.